NexMaker-Fab/2024ZWU-IS-8/docs/homework/arduino-basic.md

-><strong>Programming:</strong></font>
+Programming:

-><strong>Use the Arduino IDE or another programming environment to write the program code to control and read the connected hardware devices.
+><strong>Use the Arduino IDE or another programming environment to write the program code to control and read the connected hardware devices.</strong>

-><strong>Testing:</strong></font>
+Testing:

-><strong>Upload the program to the Arduino board and test to ensure that the hardware connections and code work correctly.
+><strong>Upload the program to the Arduino board and test to ensure that the hardware connections and code work correctly.</strong>

-><strong>Debugging:</strong></font>
+Debugging:

-><strong>If problems occur, you can systematically check the hardware connections, the power supply, and the program code to find and solve the issues.
+><strong>If problems occur, you can systematically check the hardware connections, the power supply, and the program code to find and solve the issues.</strong>